 A private key is what allows users to take bitcoins from a wallet or to send them to others, and it is what must be protected to keep a user’s bitcoins safe.
 Whoever holds the private key is considered to be the “owner” of the bitcoins at that address, although technically it’s possible to possess somebody else’s keys without owning the bitcoins they lead to.
 There are a few different methods that users employ for protecting their private keys.

 To hold a private key, it’s possible to encrypt bitcoin wallets with a private password, but this is generally the most basic level of security and one that could potentially be breached by computer hackers or viruses.
 Others opt to keep their access offline completely.
 Instead, they hold private keys in disconnected databases so that they remain safe from threats on the internet.

-As a different approach to protection, many users utilize multisignature addresses, which allow several parties to hold a fraction of an address to a key or to hold one of many keys that are connected to a single address.
+As a different approach to protection, many users utilize multi-signature addresses, which allow several parties to hold a fraction of an address to a key or to hold one of many keys that are connected to a single address.
 When one user wants to access the bitcoins, these other holders will have to approve the transaction as well.
-The number of signatures necessary can be customized and users can set it up so that the multiple verification is provided by individual devices that are each controlled separately.
+The number of signatures necessary can be customized and users can set it up so that the multiple verifications is provided by individual devices that are each controlled separately.